NabaaNabeeh/ARTI-Machine-Learning/README.md

 This repository showcases my hands-on work for the Machine Learning course labs, focusing on applying core concepts to real-world datasets.

 ## Projects Included
-- Machine Learning labs applied on the Titanic dataset (Kaggle)
+- Machine Learning labs applied on the Titanic dataset (Kaggle) and other datasets

 ## Tools
 - Python